Coronary vasospasm: EKG findings

 When coronary vasospasm causes an artery to undergo complete occlusion, an EKG might show evidence of ST-segment elevation in the leads indicative of that artery's territory.
 Transient ST-segment depression can also occur, usually in the setting of sub-total occlusion of an artery.

 Additional EKG findings in coronary vasospasm include evidence of arrhythmias that might be induced by ischemia: ventricular premature contractions, ventricular tachycardia, ventricular fibrillation, and more.

 History

 Chest pain due to coronary vasospasm was described in the medical literature by Prinzmetal et al. in 1959.
 This discovery led to this type of angina being referred to in the literature as Prinzmetal angina.
 A following study further distinguished this angina from classical angina pectoris due to the fact that the results showed that the patients with chest pain due to coronary vasospasm lacked evidence of atherosclerosis on cardiac catheterization.
 Angina due to coronary vasospasm is also known as variant angina.

+During the 70's and 80's, intense research headed by Dr. Robert A. Chahine resulted in the delineation of Spasm's role in Prinzmetal's angina, allowing for easy identification and effective treatment.